MridulDhiman/vectorshift-assignment/README.md

-# VectorShift Integrations Technical Assessment
+# Hubspot, Airtable, Notion OAuth Integration

 ## Overview
 This project implements OAuth integrations with HubSpot, Airtable, and Notion using FastAPI backend and React frontend.
 The main focus is on implementing the HubSpot OAuth flow and data retrieval.